English football on television: Early years

 The BBC started its television service in 1936, although it was nearly a year before the very first televised match of football was screened – a specially-arranged friendly match between Arsenal and Arsenal Reserves at Highbury on 16 September 1937.
-This was followed by the first televised international match, between England and Scotland on 9 April 1938, and the first televised FA Cup final followed soon after, on 30 April the same year, between Huddersfield Town and Preston North End.
+This was followed by the first live televised international match, between England and Scotland on 9 April 1938, and the first televised FA Cup final followed on 30 April 1938, between Huddersfield Town and Preston North End.

-On 19 October 1946, the first live televised football match was broadcast by the BBC from Barnet's home ground Underhill.
-Twenty minutes of the game against fellow amateur side Wealdstone F.C.n the Athenian League were televised in the first half and thirty five minutes of the second half before it became too dark.
+On 19 October 1946, the first live televised football match since the war was broadcast by the BBC from Underhill Stadium in Barnet.
+Twenty minutes of the first half and thirty-five minutes of the second half of Barnet's Athenian League match against Wealdstone were broadcast before it became too dark.

-However, coverage of football television did not expand and for the next two decades the only matches screened were FA Cup finals and the odd England v.
-Scotland match.
-The first FA Cup tie other than the final to be shown was a fifth round match between Charlton Athletic and Blackburn Rovers on 8 February 1947, but matches were sparing and only games in London could be broadcast, for technical reasons.
+The first FA Cup tie other than the final to be shown was a fifth round match between Charlton Athletic and Blackburn Rovers on 8 February 1947, but matches were sparing and for technical reasons only games in London could be broadcast.

 The dawn of regular coverage

 The advent of floodlighting led to the creation of the European Cup, designed as a midweek cup competition for the champions of European nations, in 1955.
 The newly formed British television station ITV saw televised football as an ideal way of gaining a share of the audience from their only rival broadcaster, the BBC.
-The BBC meanwhile, started showing brief highlights of matches (with a maximum of five minutes) on its Saturday-night Sports Special programme from 10 September 1955, until its cancellation in 1963.
-The first games featured were both from Division One – Luton Town v Newcastle United and Charlton Athletic v Everton.
+The BBC, meanwhile, started showing brief five-minute highlights of matches on its Saturday night Sports Special programme from 10 September 1955 until its cancellation in 1963.
+The first games featured were both from the First Division – Luton Town v Newcastle United and Charlton Athletic v Everton.
 Kenneth Wolstenholme and Cliff Michelmore were the commentators.

 An early attempt at live league football was made in 1960–61, when ITV agreed a deal worth £150,000 with the Football League to screen 26 matches; the very first live league match was on Saturday 10 September 1960 between Blackpool and Bolton Wanderers at Bloomfield Road.
-The match kicked off at 6:50 pm with live coverage starting at 7:30 under the title The Big Game.
-A major blow to the TV moguls was the absence of big box-office draw Stanley Matthews through injury, and the game ended 1–0 to Bolton in front of a half-empty stadium.
+The match kicked off at 18:50, with live coverage starting at 19:30 under the title The Big Game.
+A major blow to the TV moguls was the absence of big box-office draw Stanley Matthews through injury, and the game ended 1–0 to Bolton in front of a sparse crowd.

-However, ITV withdrew from the deal after first Arsenal and then Tottenham Hotspur refused them permission to shoot at their matches against Newcastle United and Aston Villa respectively, and the Football League demanded a dramatic increase in player appearance payments.
+However, ITV withdrew from the deal after first Arsenal and then Tottenham Hotspur refused them permission to broadcast at their matches against Newcastle United and Aston Villa respectively, and the Football League demanded a dramatic increase in player appearance payments.
 Both matches received highlights coverage from the BBC on Sports Special instead.